synclounge/synclounge/README.md

 The following tags are available:
 * latest / alpine: webapp and server based on alpine
-* debian: webapp and server based on alpine
+* debian: webapp and server based on debian
 * server: only server based on alpine
 * dev: development version of webapp and server based on alpine
 * nginx: latest + nginx reverse proxy